What We Can Learn From John McCain's Brain Cancer Death

-Sen. John McCain (R-Ariz.), 80, and his family are currently considering treatment options for his highly malignant form of brain cancer, which is associated with the blood clot doctors removed last Friday.
+McCain had a highly malignant form of brain cancer, which is associated with the blood clot that doctors removed.
 Here’s a brief explanation of brain cancer and how new treatments are improving the prognosis for patients; this story is an updated version of the 2015 Next Avenue article published after President Jimmy Carter was diagnosed with brain cancer due to melanoma.

-McCain’s brain tumor is known as a “primary gliobastoma” — an aggressive type that forms in the tissue of the brain and spinal cord.
-News reports say that McCain’s treatment will probably include radiation and chemotherapy.
+McCain’s brain tumor is known as a “primary glioblastoma” — an aggressive type that forms in the tissue of the brain and spinal cord.
 The median survival rates for this type of brain cancer range from 14 months to three years.
-But the American Brain Tumor Association noted that a 2009 study found almost 10 percent of patients with gliobastoma may live five years or longer, according to CNN.
+But the American Brain Tumor Association noted that a 2009 study found almost 10 percent of patients with glioblastoma may live five years or longer, according to CNN.

 Brain Cancer of Kennedy and McCain

 Sen. Ted Kennedy had the same type of tumor and survived about 15 months after being diagnosed.
-About three in 10 brain tumors are gliobastomas, according to the American Cancer Society.
+About three in 10 brain tumors are glioblastomas, according to the American Cancer Society.